SCENE 01 / WIRELESS MICROPHONE SYSTEMS

 Production Support

-Technical support, backup equipment, and frequency management throughout your shoot.
+Tech support, backup gear, and frequency management across your shoot.

 On Location